Chief Thunderbird: Career

-Thunderbird was born on August 6, 1866, near Tongue River, Montana, and attended the Carlisle Indian School.
+Thunderbird was born on August 6, 1866, near Tongue River, Montana Territory, and attended the Carlisle Indian School.

 Thunderbird made his first appearance in a film in 1914.
 He played an Indian (an uncredited role) in the film The Perils of Pauline.
 Thunderbird got his first credited role in the movie Battling with Buffalo Bill (1931), wherein he played Chief Thunder Bird.
 His next credited role (also as Chief Thunder Bird) was in Heroes of the West (1932).
 The protagonists of the film included Noah Beery Jr. as Noah Blaine, Julie Bishop as Ann Blaine, Onslow Stevens as Tom Crosby, and William Desmond as John Blaine.
 The film is a classic western film in which the hero fights off crooks and Indians for the railroad.

 Thunderbird got his first big role in his next film, Laughing Boy (1934), wherein he played Laughing Boy's Father.
 The film itself was a controversial one, revolving around Ramon Novarro's character, Laughing Boy, who falls in love with Lupe Velez's character, Slim Girl.
 Laughing Boy's family, of Navajo descent, disapprove of their son's decision to marry a white man's mistress.

 The next film in which Thunderbird was credited (as Chick Davis) was Cyclone of the Saddle (1935), wherein he played High Hawk.
 In this movie, Rex Lease's character, Andy Thomas, is in charge of finding out who is harassing the wagon trains.
 Thunderbird, however, did not have much of a commanding role in this film.

 Later in 1935, Thunderbird was showcased in his most notable film, Annie Oakley (1935).
 The film, called a "western", takes place in Cincinnati.
 Thunderbird plays the character of Chief Sitting Bull (1831–1890), a Native American of Sioux descent.